rpicolet/droidACK/README.md

 that map to one or more Views or View containers, and defines two specific variants of the generic base ControlModule:
-- A MediatorModule manages 2-way synchronization between a Model instance and ony number of Views and/or other Controls, and may nest other MediatorModules to reflect the Model instance structure; such nested MediatorModules are automatically synchronized when any ancestor selection changes.
+- A MediatorModule manages 2-way synchronization between a Model instance and any number of Views and/or other Controls, and may nest other MediatorModules to reflect the Model instance structure; such nested MediatorModules are automatically synchronized when any ancestor selection changes.
 - A ViewStateModule provides a formal state machine for control of more complex